Festival to celebrate 50th anniversary of filming

 The River Rose paddlewheeler will depart from Garrison’s Landing after the parade, returning in time for an outdoor screening of Hello, Dolly! in the park.
 The following weekend, Phil Geoffrey Bond of Garrison will host a cabaret show focused on Streisand at the Depot Theatre.

 More events are scheduled for July, August and September.
-See helloagaindolly.com.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+See helloagaindolly.com.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.